 Q: Can I have appliances in my room?

-A: Refer to the Briercrest College and Seminary Residence Life Code.
+A: Please refer to the Briercrest College and Seminary Residence Life Code for information.

 Q: Is there storage space in the dorm?

 A: All the dorms have designated storage space available in them.
 This space is typically left open during the school year and secured during the summer months (so returning students can leave items in storage over the summer).

 Q: What if I don't like my roommate?